Generations United wants everyone to do something grand for Grandparents Day!

 In 1970, Marian McQuade began a campaign to establish a special day of recognition for grandparents.
 Through her efforts, she reached out to the civic, business, faith, and political leaders and began a statewide campaign for Grandparents Day.
 In 1973, the first Grandparents Day in West Virginia was proclaimed by Governor Arch Moore.

 Their work culminated in 1978, when the United States Congress passed legislation proclaiming the first Sunday after Labor Day as National Grandparents Day.
 A presidential proclamation was signed by President Jimmy Carter and thus began the observation of this special holiday.

-Since 2010, Generations United has worked with President Barack Obama to bring awareness to Grandparents Day.
 In 2010, 2011, 2012, 2013 and 2014, President Obama issued presidential proclamations calling on Americans to “honor those who have helped shape the character of our Nation, and thank these role models for their immeasurable acts of love, care, and understanding.”